notesforgrowth/notesforgrowth.github.io/_posts/2018-10-29-Making-Ideas-User-Friendly.md

 ## Tool #1: The Blah Blahmeter
 <p style="text-align:center">
 <img src="/images/Blah_images/blah.PNG" />
-<span style="caption">Visualization of the Blah-Blahmeter: A tool for Vivid Thinking</span>
+<span class="caption">Visualization of the Blah-Blahmeter: A tool for Vivid Thinking</span>
 </p>

 Business meetings often fall into the right side of the chart more often than the left.
 Rarely does a meeting provide clear and simple ideas.
 Throughout the book, Roam provides examples of clear and concise (Dr. Seuss) and misleading and rotten (Bernie Madoff describing his business model).